slatedocs/slate/source/index.html.md

 Allows plivio to notify luma of a reminder reply.
 If it finds a corresponding outbound message in luma (with To and From numbers switched), then it publishes the reply to `notificationCallbackQueue`, to be processed by another service such as notification-service or reminder-service.

-In case the reply is an MMS message, it is posted to luma's slack channel `#devops-inbound-mms`.
+In case the reply is an MMS message (contains a `MediaUrl0`), it is posted to luma's slack channel `#devops-inbound-mms`.

 If the same message UUID is requested twice in a window of 24h, the second request will be declined.